LChelkowski/sbc-internal-bot/club_faq.md

 **Q: Do I have to go to all mandatory events?**
 A: Yes, if you don't, Ella will kill you. :)

+**Q: If I missed a recruitment event for the performative male contest, is that acceptable?**
+A: Of course it is, but only if your name is Mo!
+Everyone else -- jail!

 # End of Internal FAQ